pradeephubgit/appsignal-docs/source/metrics/custom.html.md

 With different [types of metrics](#metric-types) (gauges, counters and measurements) you can track any kind of data from your apps and [tag](#metric-tags) them with metadata to easily spot the differences between contexts.

-![Custom metrics demo dashboard](/assets/images/screenshots/custom_metrics_dashboard.png) For the dashboard definition YAML, see our [dashboard definition page](/metrics/custom-metrics/dashboards.html).
+![Custom metrics demo dashboard](/assets/images/screenshots/custom_metrics_dashboard.png)

-Also see our blog post [about custom metrics](http://blog.appsignal.com/blog/2016/01/26/custom-metrics.html) for more information.

 -> **Note**: This feature was introduced with the `1.0` version of the AppSignal for Ruby gem.
 It is also available in the Elixir package.